 In the high season (June to September), the nightlife in Sitges extremely vibrant.
 The first ever Pacha club started out here, after all!
 Start off the evening on the Carrer del Pecado or at the Port d’Aiguadolç, then see where the night takes you…

 Sitges is also known across Europe as a gay lifestyle hub, so there are a fair few LGBT venues, although the town isn’t exclusively focused on this community, and you’ll find events of all different sorts.

-- Sitges Gay Pride: Sitges wouldn’t be Sitges without its Gay Pride festival!
+Sitges wouldn’t be Sitges without its Gay Pride festival!
 The town practically disappears beneath a sea of rainbow flags during the parade, and the festival, with its cheeky, cosmopolitan vibe, lasts for four days.
-The 2018 edition will be held from 14th to 18th June.
+The 2019 edition will be held from 1st to 10th June.

 The R2 connects Sitges and Barcelona and takes around 30 minutes.
 Departures are every 30 minutes from the El Clot, Passeig de Gràcia and Sants stations.
 A return ticket costs under €10.

 Prefer to travel by car?
 Take the coast road from Barcelona to Sitges to enjoy the spectacular views.
 Allow just over 30 minutes for the journey, and around €7 for tolls if you take the motorway.